rOpenSpain/Siane/README.md

 Let's explore the dataset before plotting the data
 ```
 df <- as.data.frame(read.px(ine_path))

+# if function read.px can't be found run install.packages("pxR") to install it

 names(df) # List the column names  of the data frame
 ```